 The test for optimal timing of the preferred option has been undertaken.
-The approach taken has been to identify the optimal commissioning year for the preferred option where net benefits (including avoided costs and safety disproportionality tests) of the preferred option, exceeds the annualised costs of the option.
-The commencement year is determined based on the required project disbursement to the meet the commissioning year based on the assessment provided in the Option Feasibility Study (OFS) for the preferred option.
+The approach taken is to identify the optimal commissioning year for the preferred option where net benefits (including avoided costs and safety disproportionality tests) of the preferred option exceeds the annualised costs of the option.
+The commencement year is determined based on the required project disbursement to the meet the commissioning year based on the OFS.

-The results of optimal timing analysis are:
+The results of optimal timing analysis is:

-- > Optimal commissioning year: 2026/27
+- Optimal commissioning year: 2026/27

-- > Commissioning year annual benefit: \$2.1 million
+- Commissioning year annual benefit: \$28,3 million

-- > Annualised cost: \$1.17 million
+- Annualised cost: \$1.4 million